-Now that you know the dos and dont’s of how to pack a suitcase, find hotels and book your next trip today at AAA.com/Hotels.
+Now that you know the dos and dont’s of how to pack a suitcase, find hotels and book your next trip today at AAA.com/Travel.

 What was your worst packing mistake that you will NEVER repeat?
 Tell us in the comments!

 By Molly Clark